stoeckley/Eat-Static/README.md

 * Default value vectors can assign multiple symbols to the same default, which appears at the end of a sequence of symbols.
 Be mindful that in ```[[a b 9]]```, ```a``` has a default value of ```9```, not ```nil```.
 If you want to mix optional and default values and make ```a``` have no default, use ```[-a [b 9]]``` or ```[b 9 a]```.
 * It is entirely possible to specify a default value for a symbol that would not itself pass another validation specified in the argument vector, just as you could write conflicting ```:or``` and ```:pre``` maps.
 * If you use a local in your function body, but specify that local as optional with no default value, then it is entirely possible that you will get a null pointer exception if you haven't first checked that it could be nil and act appropriately. i.e. ```(df mult [-b] (* b 1))``` does exactly this with ```(mult {})```, since you cannot multiply nil as a number.
+* The library will let you try to assign multiple default values to the same symbol in different default value vectors.
+Only one will be used, of course, and it is not defined which one it will be.
+You would not likely ever do this except by accident.
+* The libary will not let you specify a symbol as both required and optional.

 ##### Validation